Doubts about testing remain in spite of Trump’s assurances

 Konyndyk said: “Over the past month, we’ve doubled or if you want to be really generous tripled the testing capacity in this country.
 We need to take where we are now and expand it tenfold.”

-The testing blueprint for states provides details missing from the administration’s guidelines for them to return to normal operations, which were released more than a week ago.
+The testing blueprint for states provides details missing from the administration’s guidelines for them to return to normal operations, released more than a week ago.
 It includes a focus on surveillance testing as well as “rapid response” programs to isolate those who test positive and identify those with whom they had come in contact.
 The administration aims to have the market “flooded” with tests for the fall, when COVID-19 is expected to recur alongside the seasonal flu.

-Trump and administration medical experts outlined the plan on a call with governors Monday afternoon, before unveiling them publicly in a Rose Garden press conference.
+Trump and administration medical experts outlined the plan on a call with governors Monday.

-The White House announcements came as Trump sought to regain his footing after weeks of criticism and detours created in part by his press briefings.
+Trump has sought to regain his footing after weeks of criticism and detours created in part by his press briefings.

 Days after he set off a firestorm by publicly musing that scientists should explore the injection of toxic disinfectants as a potential virus cure, Trump said he found little use for his daily task force briefings, where he has time and again clashed with medical experts and reporters.
 Trump’s aides had been trying to move the president onto more familiar and, they hope, safer, ground: talking up the economy in more tightly controlled settings.